ARTIRL/LevelingBOT_LOL/README.md

 - Automates champion selection, gameplay, and post-game processes.
 - Uses any available free champion, no in-game purchases required.
 - Optimized for low-power consumption with minimal resource usage.
-- Avoids detection and banning by Vanguard (FOR NOW!), but usage is at your own risk.
+- Avoids detection and banning by Vanguard (FOR NOW!), but use it at your own risk.

 ## System Requirements